Troy Smith: College career

 Smith received an athletic scholarship to attend Ohio State University, where he played for coach Jim Tressel's Ohio State Buckeyes football team from 2003 to 2006.
 He redshirted in the 2002 season where the Buckeyes beat Miami in the National Championship.
 As a redshirted freshman for the Buckeyes, Smith played sparingly at running back and kick returner in 2003.
-Smith played the season opener against Washington as a scatback and returner, and he compiled fourteen yards rushing and 83 return yards.
+Smith played the season opener against the Washington Huskies as a scatback and returner, and he compiled fourteen yards rushing and 83 return yards.
 After the game, he came on the NFL scouting radar as an "athlete."

 He entered his sophomore season as the backup quarterback to Justin Zwick, but took over as the starter when Zwick was injured halfway through the 2004 season against the Iowa Hawkeyes.
 Smith won four of the five games he started in 2004, including a victory over the archrival Michigan Wolverines.
-Smith was suspended for breaking an undisclosed team rule before the Alamo Bowl, with the NCAA extending the suspension to include the first game of the 2005 season after it was revealed that Smith had accepted $500 from a booster.
+Smith was suspended for breaking an undisclosed team rule before the 2004 Alamo Bowl, with the NCAA extending the suspension to include the first game of the 2005 season, after it was revealed that Smith had accepted $500 from a booster.

 With Smith at quarterback, Ohio State lost only two games in the 2005 regular season, and in only one of those was Smith the starter.
 The first was to the eventual BCS National Champion Texas Longhorns (which he did not start) and the other was to the Penn State Nittany Lions, co-Big Ten champions.
 Smith's 2005 stats included 2,282 passing yards with 16 touchdowns and four interceptions.
 This led to a passer rating of 162.66, the fourth-highest of the season.
 He rushed for 611 yards and 11 touchdowns on 136 carries.
 In January 2006, he was named the Offensive MVP of the Fiesta Bowl, after leading the Buckeyes to a 34–20 win over the Notre Dame Fighting Irish.